 Briana joined Watsi on September 29th, 2013.
 Seven years ago, Briana joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Briana's most recent donation traveled 8,700 miles to support Highness, a three-year-old girl from Tanzania, to fund surgery to heal her conjoined toes.
+Briana's most recent donation traveled 8,800 miles to support Afifi, a 25-year-old electrician from Cambodia, to fund retinal detachment surgery so he can continue working.

 Briana has funded healthcare for 84 patients in 9 countries.